Skip navigation

 2. Colleges may have more than one local promotion committee, with appropriate cross-representation.

-• a Deputy Vice-Chancellor (Chair);
+• Deputy Vice-Chancellor (Academic);

 • Chair of the Academic Board;

-1. The constitution of the University promotion committee is approved by the Vice- Chancellor.
+1. The constitution of the University Promotion Committee is approved by the Vice- Chancellor.

 Out of round promotion committee: level B to E1

-• a Deputy Vice-Chancellor (Chair);
+• Deputy Vice-Chancellor (Academic);

 • one College Dean, and an alternate College Dean in case of a conflict of interest arising, with membership rotating on a three-year basis;